-Stovepipe Wells dunes stretch for miles in Death Valley National Park, California
+Stovepipe Wells dunes stretch for miles in Death Valley National Park in Southern California.

 Last autumn, a knot of tourists at the bar of the Furnace Creek Resort began comparing notes about why we had come to Death Valley National Park.

 "Because it's not L.A.," said a young woman, laughing.